 It is proven that more than half of our communication is non-verbal.
-Contrary to popular belief, non-verbal communication is not mainly based in body language.
-The kinds of non-verbal communication that most commonly affect negotiations are body language, the physical environment and personal attributes.
-Being aware of these different forms better equip you when you enter a negotiation, as it would give you a competitive edge.
+But contrary to popular belief, non-verbal communication is not based solely on body language.
+The key types of non-verbal communication that commonly affect negotiations are the body language, physical environment and the negotiators' personal attributes.
+Being aware of these will better equip you when engaging in a negotiation and give you a competitive edge.

 Most negotiators are usually unaware that they are throwing out involuntary non-verbal cues.
 You may be actively present in the negotiation process, but your silent involuntary non-verbal cues may be influencing the negotiation process more than you are aware, as they are judged subconsciously.

 Kinesics which refers to the scientific study of body language, it is concerned with the interpretation of non-verbal behaviours such as body movement, posture, gestures, eye contact and facial expression.
 While words communicate facts and information, kinesics convey the associated feelings, emotions and attitudes through these actions.
 It is also here where people can sometimes discern if the words and the kinesics don't match, leading to questions about the authencity of what has just been said.